Relative p-adic Hodge theory, II: Imperfect period rings: Algebraic preliminaries

-\begin{remark} By Lemma~\ref{L:pseudocoherent 2 of 3}, the following conditions are equivalent. \begin{enumerate} \item[(a)] The ring $R$ is coherent, i.e., any finitely generated module is finitely presented.
-For instance, this holds if $R$ is noetherian. \item[(b)] Any finitely generated $R$-module is pseudocoherent. \item[(c)] The pseudocoherent $R$-modules form an abelian category. \end{enumerate} On the other hand, even when $R$ is noetherian, the only case where every pseudocoherent $R$-module $M$ is guaranteed to be fpd is when $R$ is regular of finite dimension $m$, in which case $M$ is guaranteed to be $m$-fpd \cite[Corollary~19.6]{eisenbud}. \end{remark}
+\begin{remark} By Lemma~\ref{L:pseudocoherent 2 of 3}, the following conditions are equivalent. \begin{enumerate} \item[(a)] The ring $R$ is coherent, i.e., any finitely generated ideal is finitely presented.
+For instance, this holds if $R$ is noetherian. \item[(b)] Any finitely presented $R$-module is pseudocoherent. \item[(c)] The pseudocoherent $R$-modules form an abelian category. \end{enumerate} On the other hand, even when $R$ is noetherian, the only case where every pseudocoherent $R$-module $M$ is guaranteed to be fpd is when $R$ is regular of finite dimension $m$, in which case $M$ is guaranteed to be $m$-fpd \cite[Corollary~19.6]{eisenbud}. \end{remark}

-\begin{remark} There are numerous ways to characterize coherent rings.
-For instance, $R$ is coherent if and only if every finitely generated ideal is finitely presented; see \cite[Theorem~2.3.2]{graz} for several more characterizations.
+\begin{remark} There are numerous ways to characterize coherent rings; see for instance \cite[Theorem~2.3.2]{graz}.
 A consequence of one of these characterizations is that if $\{R_i\}$ is a directed system of coherent rings with flat transition maps, then $\varinjlim_i R_i$ is again coherent \cite[Theorem~2.3.3]{graz}.
 For example, a polynomial ring in possibly infinitely many variables over a field is coherent, as is the perfect closure of such a polynomial ring when the base field is of characteristic $p$. \end{remark}